Sami-Leon/plsmmLasso/README.md

 ### Post-selection inference

-To compute p-values on the fixed-effects the function debias_plsmm can be used.
+To compute p-values on the fixed-effects, the `debias_plsmm()` function can be used.

 ``` r
 debias_plsmm(x, y, series, tuned_plsmm)